DC algorithms for a class of sparse group $\ell_0$ regularized optimization problems: Numerical Experiments

-Firstly, we randomly generate $A$, $b$, $x^\star$ with $n=160$, $m=80$, $s=16$ and the same initial point $x^0=1.97*{\rm{ones(n,1)}}$ as in Example 2 of \cite{Bian2020}.
+Firstly, we use the dimensions $n=160$, $m=80$, $s=16$ and initial point $x^0=1.97\cdot\textbf{1}$ (same as in Example 2 of \cite{Bian2020}) to generate $A$, $b$, $x^\star$ and $x^0$.
 Further, we test the effectiveness of Alg.\ref{g0palg1} and Alg.\ref{g0palg2} in high dimensions.
 We keep the above ratios of $n,m,s$ with $n=1600, 16000$ and use the above initial point.

-In all numerical experiments of this subsection, we randomly generated ten sets of data for numerical comparison and show the average values in the following tables.
-For Alg.\ref{g0palg1} and Alg.\ref{g0palg2}, denote $\bar{k}_1$ and $\bar{k}_2$ as the average numbers of iterations at termination, $\bar{x}^1$ and $\bar{x}^2$ as the output solutions, $\bar{t}_1$ and $\bar{t}_2$ as the average run time, respectively.
-Denote $\underline{k}_1$ as the average number of inner iterations for Alg.\ref{g0palg1}.
+In all numerical experiments of this subsection, we randomly generate ten sets of data for numerical comparison and show the average values in the following tables.
+For Alg.\ref{g0palg1} and Alg.\ref{g0palg2}, denote $k_1$ and $k_2$ as the average numbers of outer loop iterations before termination, respectively.
+Let $m_k$ be the average number of inner loop iterations of Alg.\ref{g0palg1} in the $k$th test and define $\underline{k}_1:=(\sum_{k=1}^{10}m_k)/10$.
+Denote Time(s) as the average CPU runtime, MSE as the average MSE of the output solutions, dist as the average Euclidean distance between the output solutions and their previous iterates, nnz as the average number of the non-zero entries in the output solutions, respectively.